statoscope/statoscope/packages/stats-extension-custom-reports/README.md

   name?: string; // report title compilation?: string | null; // if specified then a report will be shown only in specific compilation data?: TData | (() => Promise<TData> | TData); // raw data for the report or a function that produces a data (may return promise)
-  view: ViewConfig<TData, TContext>; // any DiscoveryJS view.
+  view: string | ViewConfig<TData, TContext>; // any DiscoveryJS.
 String turns to script to eval };
 ```